krzysztofmisiejuk/carshop-next/README.md

 - there are CustomLink components instead next/links - cache avoid in client side

 Branch prisma-code:
-- extend no-context branch with use prisma ORM for db conection
+- extend no-context branch with use prisma ORM for db connection